replicatedhq/replicated-docs/docs/enterprise/updating-patching-with-kustomize.md

      replicas: 2
    ```

 1. Add the filename that you created in the previous step to the `patches` field in the `kustomization.yaml` file, located in `/overlays/downstream/this-cluster`.
 The `downstream/this-cluster` subdirectory is where custom changes (patches) persist when releases are updated.
 These changes are in turn applied to the `midstream` directory.
-For more information, see [downstream](#downstream) and [midstream](#midstream).
+For more information, see [overlays](#overlays).

   **Example:**